aiforensics/ttgo-docs/docs/intro.md

 ## Database access

-1. You need to have a login and password, and this is given to research institutes or other investigators that might fit in our criteria
+1. You need to request access via this [form](https://view.forms.app/aiforensics/tkgo-data-request).
-2. You need to accept our DATA LICENSE
+2. You'll have to accept our DATA LICENSE, which grant unlimited access to the database.
 3. Likely you might need a mongodb client like [Mongo Compass](https://www.mongodb.com/products/compass).
 4. At that point read the [Database format](database-format) document.